 Examiner: Benny Avelin, UU

-The participants are assumed to have a background in mathematics corresponding to the contents of the WASP-courses “Mathematics and Machine Learning” and “Introduction to logic for AI”.
+The participants are assumed to have a background in mathematics corresponding to the contents of the WASP-courses “Mathematics for Machine Learning” and “Introduction to logic for AI”.

 The course will require a basic understanding of probability theory and graph theory.
 It is recommended to read and understand the material in Sections 2.1 and 2.2 of Koller, Daphne, and Nir Friedman.
 Probabilistic graphical models: principles and techniques.
 MIT press, 2009.